What you need to know about FINTRAC

 Will these changes affect my clients who have already set up QuickBooks Online Payroll and Payments?

 If incorrect information is provided, the application will be denied and your client will not be able to use bank payments and/or direct deposit.
-A new application then must be submitted.
+A new application must then be submitted.

 What if I use QuickBooks Online Payroll and/or QuickBooks Payments for my own accounting business?